MicrosoftDocs/OData-docs/Odata-docs/client/v6/getting-started.md

 In this article we are going to focus on the latter approach.

-## Using the OData Connected Service.
+## Using the OData Connected Service

 The OData Connected Service is a Visual Studio extension that generates strongly-type C# client code for an OData service that you specify.
 In this article we are going to use the OData Connected Service to create a client for the [OData sample TripPin service](https://www.odata.org/blog/trippin-new-odata-v4-sample-service/).